google/fhir-data-pipes/README.md

 content of OpenMRS MySQL database, transform it into FHIR resources, and upload to the target data warehouse.

+There is also a query module built on top of the generated data warehouse.

 # Streaming mode (Atom Feed)
 This is currently implemented as a stand alone app that sits between OpenMRS and the data warehouse.
 It currently depends on the [Atom Feed module of OpenMRS](